Latino, minority voters helped drive Democrats' gains in U.S. House, experts say

 The Latino Decisions poll found 72 percent of those surveyed in battleground districts and 75 percent of Latinos overall agreed that Congress should enact stricter gun laws.

-Cisneros said that in 2016, she voted for Republican Sen. Marco Rubio because of his tough stance on Venezuela and would support other candidates who do the same.
+Cisneros said that in 2016, she voted for Republican Sen. Marco Rubio because of his tough stance on Venezuela and that she would support other candidates who do the same.

 Cisneros’ vote demonstrates the swing nature of the some of the Latino vote in Florida where groups like Venezuelans, Cubans, and Nicaraguans, are at times, driven by the political situation in their home country and could favor candidates who campaign on those issues., but may not always vote on that basis.

-For example, Democrats also won in Florida District 26, a district that has a large Cuban American district.
-Voters rejected incumbent Republican Rep. Carlos Curbelo, a Cuban American, and backed Democrat Debbie Murcasel-Powell, who is of Ecuadoran and Lebanese descent.
+For example, Democrats also won in Florida District 26, a district that has a large Cuban American population.
+In that district, voters rejected incumbent Republican Rep. Carlos Curbelo, a Cuban American, and backed Democrat Debbie Murcasel-Powell, who is of Ecuadoran and Lebanese descent.

 Florida’s Senate race between incumbent Democrat Sen. Bill Nelson and Rick Scott, the state’s former governor, remained too close to call Wednesday and Republican Ron DeSantis was the apparent winner over Gillum in the governor’s race, although there still was uncertainty in the outcome of that race also.